English as a Second Language Program

 - The focus is on learning English for effective participation in other classes.

-How can parents help their child learn by participating in the ESL program?
+How can parents help their children learn by participating in the ESL program?

 - Parents can volunteer for classroom activities.